StevenTammen/StevenTammen.github.io/pages/about.md

 ## Backend

-Please have a look at the Readme in [this site's Github repository](https://github.com/StevenTammen/steventammen.github.io) for a concise technical summary of how everything works.
+Please have a look at the Readme in [this site's Github repository](https://github.com/StevenTammen/steventammen.github.io) for a concise technical summary of the backend.

 ## Stucture